posva/vite-tailwind-starter/README.md

-# Vite + Tailwind UI starter
+# Vite + Tailwind CSS starter

-Note you need access to [Tailwind UI](https://tailwindui.com) to use this.
-If you don't have it, you can use the regular Tailwind CSS version, [available here](#TODO)
+Note if you have access to [Tailwind UI](https://tailwindui.com), you can use [this version instead](https://github.com/posva/vite-tailwind-starter).

 ## Installation